 In recent times, distracted driving has become one of the most common causes of car accidents in numerous countries all over the world, particularly since cell phones are so widely used and popular now.
 These days, many motorists drive while using a mobile app, talking or texting on their phones.
 Whenever a driver is distracted, the odds of them causing an accident will significantly increase as they are focused on their phone rather than on traffic signals and other vehicles out on the road.
-A Montgomery distracted driving accident lawyer is here to help you hold these drivers accountable.
+An Alabama distracted driving accident lawyer is here to help you hold these drivers accountable.

 Currently, in Alabama, there is a very high demand for texting accident attorney services against individuals who have caused accidents due to them using their cell phones while they were driving.
 Alabama, like numerous other states, has put measures into place to discourage people from using their cell phones while driving to help prevent accidents as well as accident-related injuries.
 If a driver has damaged your property or you were injured due to them texting while driving, then contact our Montgomery personal injury attorneys at Vance Law Firm to receive legal advice and assistance.